MechaResearch/MechaPwn/README.md

 #### What is Force Unlock?

-Force-Unlock is a very much needed feature for homebrew applications, like Neo Geo emulation, PS2 Linux for reading CD and DVD-ROM discs.
+Force-Unlock is a feature for homebrew applications, like Neo Geo emulation, PS2 Linux for reading CD and DVD-ROM discs.
 What it's meant to do is unlock the disk drive for access.

 > :warning: Important note: If you enable Force Unlock every CD and DVD will be detected as a PS2 disc, meaning it breaks PS1 games and DVD-Video**